krishnadude98/solana-voting/Readme.md

 - **Initiator** is the account that creates the election and controls the stages of election like application, voting, ending

+  **Note:-Initator can only close the voting if the deadline is reached for the election**

 - **Candidates** are the users that want to take part in the election

 - **Voters** these are the users that will vote for the candidates the candidate having highes votes wins the election.